utkarshg6/helpful/Git.md

 git push {remote} {source}:{destination}
 ```

-- Here source is any {ref} like branch reference or commit hash etc. of the local branch.
+- Here the source is any {ref} like branch reference or commit hash etc. of the local branch.
-- Here destination is remote branch.
+- Here destination is the remote branch.
 - An example, `git push origin feature-branch^:master`.
-- If the destination branch is not present on remote, git will create a new remote branch.
+- If the destination branch is not present on the remote, git will create a new remote branch.

 ### Deleting a branch from remote